wilsonmar/azure-quickly/README.md

+Using this repo can save you money because you can confidently delete Resource Groups because you can get resources back with just a few commands.

+People leave resources running because they don't have the time to repeat the <strong>manual toil to click though the Azure Portal GUI</strong>.

+Don't leave resources running, running up your credit card bill.

 This repo (at <a target="_blank" href="https://github.com/wilsonmar/azure-quickly">https://github.com/wilsonmar/azure-quickly</a>) contains automation scripts to invoke instead of manually mousing and typing through the Azure Portal (which is not quickly repeatable).

-Using this repo can save you money because you can confidently delete Resource Groups because you can get resources back with just a few commands.
-The scripts are repeatable.
+Most scripts in the rep are <strong>Bash shell scripts that run natively on MacOS and Linux</strong>.
+PowerShell scripts are used in cases where they are the only solution.
+Script code can run on Windowsw Git Bash Shell.

 We created these scripts while we took classes to learn both Azure and CLI Bash shell scripting.
 Most scripts in the rep are Bash shell scripts for their portability.
 Bash runs natively on MacOS and thus familiar to most developers.
 Bash scripts can run on Windows Git Shell.
 CLI calls PowerShell commands when PowerShell is the only solution.

-TODO: Setup a CI/CD pipeline to run these scripts whenever a git push into github occurs.

-For now, here are manual steps to invoke these scripts:
+Within script code are references to documentation and tutorials related to the commands used.

+### Let's Go!

 1. First, get skill at using Azure Portal and CLI Bash by following my deep but concise tutorial at